 Yes.
 You must carry an international driving permit along with your national driving license.
 It’s not always checked, but you’ll need it if you’re stopped.

-On arrival, there are stations at airports that offer SIM cards to tourists at acceptable prices.
+Yes.
+Upon arrival, there are stations at airports that offer SIM cards to tourists at acceptable prices.
 We recommend the providers Airtel and Jio.
 Be careful when it comes to offers on the street.
 A special feature in India is that not all SIM cards work nationwide.
 Prepaid SIM cards purchased in Delhi do not work in Ladakh.
 In Ladakh, the tour guide will be happy to help you organise a suitable local SIM card in Leh.
-WLAN is available in almost all accommodation.
+WiFi is available in almost all accommodations.

 Visa requirements may change at any time.
 Please always check the most up-to-date information on official government websites.
 The following details are provided for guidance only.